mattbierner/khepri/index.md

 // Function application without parens cons = \val s -> stream(val, constant s);

-// Convert an operator to a function and curry it var isEmpty := (===, NIL);
+// Convert an operator to a function and bind an argument var isEmpty := (===, NIL);

 // Unpacks parameters in lambda